-If you are looking to really cement a unique brand identity for your brand, then you’ll want your website to capture who you are as a company.
-This will mean using custom fonts and imagery to help you stand out and truly represent your brand, instead of being restricted to using set themes.
+If you are looking to cement a unique brand identity, your website should capture who you are as a company.
+WordPress restricts to using set themes, whereas using custom fonts and imagery will help you stand out.
 While WordPress is simple to use, if you decide you want to start customising your website, you might find that you need to buy an endless amount of plugins to do so.
 This can be costly, depending on the number of plugins you decide to buy and use.

 Whereas, Sitecore boasts a lot more functionality and customisability while remaining easy to use.
 When you have a Sitecore license, users receive training to ensure that they can get the most of it, using all applicable features.
 In the Sitecore vs WordPress battle, Sitecore wins for businesses looking to grow and become unique while establishing within their own brand identity.

 While integrating WordPress with other systems is possible, it will likely require some development support which you may or may not have at hand.
 And unfortunately, using user information from external systems is beyond WordPress core functionality.
 Meaning you are unlikely to be able to use insights to inform your marketing activity.
 This can really limit the learnings you will gain from your site/

 On the other hand, the integration features of Sitecore are really comprehensive.
 With Sitecore, you can integrate many popular third-party platforms straight away.
 Sitecore enables marketers to personalise digital messaging to audiences based on information taken from third-party systems.
 Integration is the key to part of Sitecore’s offering.
 And using it unlocks its true potential to offer your users a unique and tailor-made experience.